 Again, it depends on what the children's interests are.
 There are a few exhibits that most children enjoy:

-KidSpark is a new permanent exhibit hall specially designed for kids eight and under, even toddlers.
+KidSpark is an exhibit hall specially designed for kids eight and under, even toddlers.
 With bright colours, simple language and sensory experiences covering more than 740 square metres (8,000 square feet) of floor space, young visitors can participate in imaginative play with their parents and caregivers to get their first taste of the science and technology behind structures, shape and colour, force and energy, music and sound, living things and nutrition.

 The Rhoads Sculpture, located just outside KidSpark, is a popular exhibit of intertwined mazes where visitors can watch and manipulate colourful balls.